 - The inappropriate compliment.
 Unless you are extremely close to your recipient, it’s not wise to overstep the boundaries of professional or even personal relationships by noting some aspect of an individual’s appearance or talents that presumes over-familiarity.
 In some cases, people may be trying to use the compliment to manipulate the situation so that they seem even closer than they are in reality, either in terms of their emotional connection or their status.
 A boss can’t exactly complain if you say you like his shoes, but he might feel a little uncomfortable because he doesn’t feel you have a personal enough relationship to comment on his appearance.
 Even telling your boss she handled an awkward situation well, though perhaps said in earnest admiration, would also seem a bit inappropriate given that your boss is a boss because (we would hope) she knows how to deal with these situations.
 However, if your boss asks for this kind of feedback, by all means give it because to not do so would be rude.
 Just make sure you are positive, supportive, and careful in the words you choose (no rare treats, please!).

 - The envious compliment.
 Perhaps an acquaintance or co-worker has something that you both (a) love and (b) want.
-It could be an item of clothing or jewelry, a hair style, or skill.
+It could be an item of clothing or jewelry, a hairstyle, or a skill.
 Your desire to express admiration mixes with your desire to have said thing or personal quality and now you’ve made the recipient feel uncomfortable.
-He or she worries that you will try to get this out of your hands (if it’s a thing) or will perhaps stalk you until you figure out how to gain that quality yourself.
-In either case, it makes you look jealous and resentful.
 Better to say you like something (as long as you haven’t overstepped boundaries) and, if it’s a thing, maybe indicate that you’ve been looking for something similar and wondered where it came from.
 Don’t expect a ready answer, though, or even an easy one (“It’s been in the family for years,” or “I just dug it out of the closet”).
 If what you’re complimenting is a skill, you might phrase the question in terms of a comment about yourself (“I’ve always had trouble with public speaking”) but don’t push the person too hard to find out how to be just like him or her.
 You might ask for feedback on a future occasion about how to improve yourself, and hope to get some good advice in the process.